pivotal-jack-moon/gpdb-for-k8s/README.md

 ### Download the Greenplum for Kubernetes software from Pivotal Network.
 The download file has the name: greenplum-for-kubernetes-<version>.tar.gz.

 ### Go to the directory where you downloaded Greenplum for Kubernetes, and unpack the downloaded software.
-For example:
 ~~~
 $ cd ~/Downloads
 ~~~